OwnedByWuigi/DOS/README.md

 # Why an archive?

 Git (and GitHub) by default makes all files UTF-8.
-DOS does NOT like UTF-8, and we have to preserve the older style of text so DOS can compile.
+DOS does NOT like UTF-8, and we have to preserve the older style of text (ASCII) so DOS can compile successfully.

 # License